Get in touch

 ⮚ There are other, more technical criteria that your health care provider or treating oncologist will review to be sure you qualify for the clinical study.

-If you meet these criteria, you might be a good candidate to benefit from this clinical study.
-The Amelia-1 breast cancer clinical trial will enroll about 25-30 patients initially to test the safety and efficacy of the three-drug combination (Evexomostat, Piqray and Faslodex).
+The Amelia-1 breast cancer clinical trial will enroll about 25-30 patients for each group initially to test the safety and efficacy for each of the three-drug combinations

-Additional patients will be added later.
+Additional patients may be added later.

 Amelia 1 Clinical Trial Clouds